 Use WPA3 encryption: WPA3 is the latest WiFi encryption standard and provides better security than WPA2.
 If your dual band router supports WPA3, use it for improved security.

 Position your router properly: Place your dual band router in a central location, away from walls, metal objects, and other devices that can interfere with the WiFi signal.
 This will help ensure that your devices can receive the best possible signal.

 Is 2.4GHz or 5GHz Wireless Better?

 Applications that require higher bandwidth speeds should take advantage of the 5GHz wireless spectrum.
-2.4GHz falls short of the speeds that 5GHz offers.
+2.4GHz falls short of the speeds that 5GHz channel wifi offers.
 However, if you require connectivity between two points at longer distances and speed is not an issue, or if you have legacy equipment that requires wireless connectivity or have large obstacles in between your transmitter and receiver then 2.4GHz would be your best choice.